Using oracles to test the service and data layer

 "PersonRepository" should {

-"should insert and read" in {
+"not lose data on insert → read" in {

 prop { persons: List[Person] =>